statwangz/MCube-tutorial/docs/source/index.rst

 If you find the ``MCube`` package or any of the source code in this repository useful for your work, please cite:

-   Zhiwei Wang, Yeqin Zeng, Ziyue Tan, Yuheng Chen, Xinrui Huang, Hongyu Zhao, Zhixiang Lin, and Can Yang.
+   | A unified framework for identification of cell-type-specific spatially variable genes in spatial transcriptomic studies.
-   A unified framework for identification of cell-type-specific spatially variable genes in spatial transcriptomic studies.
+   | Zhiwei Wang, Yeqin Zeng, Ziyue Tan, Yuheng Chen, Xinrui Huang, Hongyu Zhao, Zhixiang Lin, and Can Yang.
-   2025.
+   | 2025.

 Development
 ===========

-The package is developed by Zhiwei Wang.
+The package is developed by `Zhiwei Wang <https://sites.google.com/view/statwangz>`_.

 Contact
 =======